Skip to Main Content

 An Open Kitchen in a City Still Building Its Japanese Scene

-Zagreb's Japanese restaurant count is small relative to comparable Central European capitals.
-The few addresses that have achieved Michelin recognition operate across a range of price points and formats.
-Tekka holds a Michelin Plate (2024) at the €€ price tier, which positions it as accessible Japanese dining with formal quality recognition — a combination that is less common than it sounds.
+Tekka is a Japanese restaurant on Radnička cesta in Zagreb.
+It holds a Michelin Plate (2024) at the €€ price tier, which positions it as accessible Japanese dining with formal quality recognition.
 For context within the Zagreb scene, Izakaya operates at the lower € tier with a Japanese contemporary format, while Takenoko represents another recognised Japanese address in the city.
 Tekka's middle-tier pricing and classical menu structure give it a distinct place in that small peer group.

 The Format: Classical Japanese, Legible and Precise